tribp/netbox/README.md

 <img src="./img/netbox_rpi_architecture.png" width="400px">

-**Remark:** If would deploy this on Azure, AWS or GCP then we would only containerize A (netbox).
-The B (postgres) & C (redis) functionality would be privided as a PAAS service.
+**Remark:** If you deploy this on Azure, AWS or GCP then we would only containerize A (netbox).
+The B (postgres) & C (redis) functionality would be provided as a PAAS service.
 This way the cloud PAAS service would do the 'heavy lifting' of redundancy, upgrades, security etc.

 ## 4. How to manage all your (environment) variables